What is a Bachelor’s in Business Information Systems?

 • Introduction to the legal environment of business in the United States.
 Examination of the Constitution, administrative law, contracts, agency, and the protection of competition, consumers, employees, investors, the environment, and international trade.

-• This course is a practical introduction to the concepts to the fields of statistics and its many applications in Descriptive statistics, Hypothesis testing, ANOVA, and Regression for business administration students with emphasis on Excel’s tools for statistical analysis.
+• This course is a conceptual introduction to the field of statistics and its many applications in descriptive statistics, hypothesis testing, analysis of variance (ANOVA), and regression analysis for business administration students with an emphasis on Excel’s tools for statistical analysis.
 Prerequisite: Fulfillment of Quantitative Reasoning Core Competency.

 • Students will develop the skills necessary for writing about scientific, environmental, medical, and technological topics.
 Emphasis is placed on making complex and technical information understandable to a variety of audiences.
 Prerequisites: ENG 122 or fulfillment of General Education Written Communication Competency II requirement and fulfillment of General Education Scientific Reasoning requirement.